maxhbr/LDBcollector/README.md

 # {metæffekt}-universe
 Project providing insights on the {metæffekt} license database covering

-* 2516 modeled license terms,
+* 2522 modeled license terms,
-* 176 exceptions,
+* 178 exceptions,
 * 5 modifiers
-* 3 restrictions
+* 2 restrictions
-* 246 specific and commonly used license expressions, and
+* 248 specific and commonly used license expressions, and
-* 52 consolidated markers.
+* 53 consolidated markers.

-as of 30th July 2024.
+as of 16th August 2024.

 The following links provide letter-specific overviews on the license information: